statamic/docs/content/collections/extending-docs/relationship-fieldtypes.md

 updated_by: 42bb2659-2277-44da-a5ea-2f1eed146402
 updated_at: 1569347303
 id: 06813e5d-158e-4318-aa4a-b29fd87d107f
-intro: One of the more powerful fields is the [Relationship fieldtype](/fieldtypes/relationship).
-So powerful that it gets its own docs page.
+intro: The [Relationship fieldtype](/fieldtypes/relationship) is one of the more powerful fields in Statamic's core.
+So powerful, in fact, that it earns its very own page in the docs.
+This is that page.
 ---
-Out of the box, it lets you select entries from various collections.
-You can also create and edit items on the fly from within the field.
-Pretty neat!
+By default, the relationship fieldtype lets you select entries from various collections as well as create and edit items on the fly from _within_ the field.

-It's possible for you to create your own relationship fields that provide the ability to select different sorts of items.
+You can create your own relationship fields that provide the ability to select all different sorts of items from anywhere.

 ## Example

-To illustrate that you can get items from anywhere - even across the internet using an API - we'll build a field that lets you select a user's tweets.
+To illustrate that you can get items from anywhere — even remote APIs — we'll build a field where you can select tweets from a given user.

 In your blueprints, you'll be able to use `type: tweets` (whatever you name your fieldtype) and all the options that the relationship field would normally give you, like `max_items`: